 - Article published

-Once you’ve provided authors with an overview of your production process or answers to FAQs, you’ll also need to set clear expectations for them for their part in proof review.
-Be sure to provide a clear scope for acceptable suggestions during proofing, such as specifying that elective rewrites will not be accepted.
-You should also give authors a set number of days to review their proof and submit any comments or requested changes.
-Make sure you have a hard deadline, any ambiguity can lead to delays.
+In your production overview, be sure to set clear expectations for authors around their role in the proof review process.
+You should provide authors with a scope for acceptable suggestions, such as specifying that elective rewrites will not be accepted.
+As noted, you should also give authors a set number of days to review their proof and submit any comments or requested changes to prevent publication delays.

 We hope you find these production tips useful!
-Do you have any ideas to add or questions?
+Do you have any suggestions to add or questions?
 Share your thoughts in the comments section or tweet to us at @scholasticahq!